Meonardo/WebRTC-OSX/README.md

 Add renderers property in class `RTCVideoTrack`.

 ----------
-## WebRTC Binaries for iOS
+## WebRTC Binaries for macOS
-This repository contains unofficial distribution of WebRTC framework binaries for iOS.
+This repository contains unofficial distribution of WebRTC framework binaries for macOS.

 Since version M80, Google has [deprecated](https://groups.google.com/g/discuss-webrtc/c/Ozvbd0p7Q1Y/m/M4WN2cRKCwAJ?pli=1) their mobile binary libraries distributions (Was officially using the [GoogleWebRTC pod](https://cocoapods.org/pods/GoogleWebRTC)).
 To get the most up to date WebRTC library, you can compile it on your own, or you can use precompiled binaries from other sources.